WeblateOrg/weblate/docs/admin/config.rst

 MT_BAIDU_SECRET
 ----------------

-Client secret for Baidu Zhiyun API, you can register at https://api.fanyi.baidu.com/api/trans/product/index
+Client secret for the Baidu Zhiyun API, you can register at https://api.fanyi.baidu.com/api/trans/product/index

 .. seealso::